-Awards may be granted to officers, employees and directors of the Company or any of its affiliates.
-The plan shall be administered by the Compensation Committee of the Board.
-The Compensation Committee shall have full power and authority, subject to applicable law to select eligible participants, grant awards in accordance with the plan, and determine the number of shares subject to each award or the cash amount payable in connection with an award.
-The Compensation Committee shall determine the terms and conditions of each award, including, without limitation, those related to term, permissible methods of exercise, vesting, cancellation, forfeiture, payment, settlement, exercisability, performance periods, performance targets, and the effect or occurrence, if any, of a participant's termination of employment, separation from service or leave of absence with the Company or any of its affiliates.
+Awards may be granted to officers, employees and consultants of the Company or any of its affiliates.
+The 2017 LTIP will be administered by our Board, subject to the provision of the stockholders' agreement that requires prior written approval of Altice N.V. for the establishment and modification of certain remuneration arrangements.
+Subject to applicable law, the terms of the 2017 LTIP and the stockholders' agreement, our Board will have full power and authority to, among other things, select eligible participants, to grant awards in accordance with the 2017 LTIP, to determine the number of shares subject to each award or the cash amount payable in connection with an award and determine the terms and conditions of each award, including, without limitation, those related to term, permissible methods of exercise, vesting, cancellation, forfeiture, payment, settlement, exercisability, performance periods, performance targets, and the effect or occurrence, if any, of a participant's termination of employment, separation from service or leave of absence with the Company or any of its affiliates or of a change of control.